 If your circumstances change while you are in emergency accommodation, the council may take this into account when it makes a decision about what further help you are entitled to.

 The types of changes that could affect the council's responsibility towards you include:

 - a change in the number of people in your household – for example, if you split up with your partner

-- you sort out your housing situation – for example moving suitable accommodation that you have found for yourself.
+- you sort out your housing situation – for example, moving into suitable accommodation that you have found for yourself

 Problems in emergency accommodation

 Emergency accommodation provided should be suitable for you and your household.
-Inform the council and get advice as soon as possible if you have problems in emergency accommodation, for example, if you are being harassed by other residents.
+Tell the council and get advice as soon as possible if you have problems in emergency accommodation, for example if you are being harassed by other residents.

-If the council doesn't offer you anything else, get advice from a housing adviser.
+Get advice from a housing adviser if the council doesn't offer you anything else.
 An adviser may be able to help you to convince the council that you should be offered something more suitable for your needs.
-Use our directory to find a local advice centre.

 If you leave emergency accommodation

 If you leave the emergency accommodation, the council should still continue its enquiries into your situation unless you have told them that you no longer need help.
 It may agree to provide alternative emergency accommodation, but this isn't guaranteed.